ajbrumleve/ecommerce_unsupervised_classifier/README.md

     ```bash
     pipenv install
     ```
 4. Run `main.py` to try to try prebuilt model.
-Or run `march_madness.py` to train new model.
 This should be fairly quick with the sample data.
 With the full data from Kaggle, this can take a while.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>